Fender Telecaster: 1951

 As a result of legal action from the Gretsch company over the guitar's name, the Broadcaster (Gretsch already had the "Broadkaster" name registered for a line of drums), factory workers simply snipped the "Broadcaster" name from its existing stock of decals, so guitars with these decals are identified simply as "Fender", without any model name.

 The term Nocaster was later coined by collectors to denote these transitional guitars that appeared without a model name on the headstock.
 Since they were manufactured in this form for 8–9 months in 1951, original Nocasters are highly prized by collectors.
 There are no official production numbers, but experts estimate that fewer than 500 Nocasters were produced.
 Fender has since registered Nocaster as a trademark to denote its modern replicas of this famous rarity.

 Around September 1951, Fender renamed the guitar to Telecaster and started placing these decals on the headstock.
 Debuting with a transparent butterscotch finish, single ply 'Blackguard', maple neck with walnut back stripe, the Telecaster would go on to become the most successfully mass-produced electric guitar in history.

-In 1951, Fender released the innovative and musically influential Precision Bass as a similar looking stable-mate to the Telecaster.
-This body style was later released as the Fender Telecaster Bass in 1968 after the Precision Bass had been changed in 1957 to make it more closely resemble the Fender Stratocaster guitar.
+In 1951, Fender released the Precision Bass as a similar looking stable-mate to the Telecaster.
+This body style was later released as the Fender Telecaster Bass in 1968, after the Precision Bass had been changed in 1957 to make it more closely resemble the Fender Stratocaster guitar.
 This double cut away style was the shape that influenced how the Fender Stratocaster was created.
-At the time Leo Fender began marketing the newly designed Stratocaster in 1954, he expected it to replace the Blackguard Telecaster, but the Telecaster's many virtues and unique musical personality have kept it in demand to the present day.
+At the time Leo Fender began marketing the newly designed Stratocaster in 1954, he expected it to replace the Blackguard Telecaster, but the Telecaster remains in demand to the present day.